 - Crockpot Chicken and Sweet Potatoes.
 Swap the diced white potatoes for 3/4-inch diced sweet potatoes.

 - To Store.
-Place cooked leftovers in an airtight storage container in the refrigerator for up to 4 days.
+Place cooked leftovers in an airtight container in the refrigerator for up to 4 days.

 - To Freeze.
 While I do not recommend freezing the potatoes (they can become mealy when frozen), you can freeze the chicken and carrots.
 Store cooked chicken and carrots in an airtight freezer-safe container in the freezer for up to 3 months.
 Let thaw in the refrigerator overnight before reheating.

 - To Reheat.
 Gently rewarm the chicken and vegetables on a plate in the microwave until warmed through.